bptlab/fCM-query-generator/README.md

 It provides an interface to specify existential and universal state conditions, as well as multiplicity constraints for data objects, the condition whether certain tasks are enabled, and the concatenation of those.
 The input objective is then compiled into a state space query, which can be used in CPN Tools.
-An examlpe will be shown below.
+An examlpe will be elaborated below.

 ## Content of the Repository
 This repository is a [Vue.js application](https://vuejs.org).
 It uses the material design framework [Vuetify](https://vuetifyjs.com/).
 The interface is provided in `src/components`